 2. Talk to knowledgeable real estate broker about market value, closing costs, possible net proceeds from sale, and market timing.
 More planning will make for better decisions and less drastic decisions.

 4. Look up your property value on websites: Zillow, Trulia, etc. Look for both value estimates and rent estimates.
-Note how much information is available online about your property.
+Note how much information is available online publically about your property.
 Be aware that these valuations can vary as much as 20% either way from actual market value.
 This will help you see what information buyers are seeing about your property.